Coming soon

 Receive Your Certificate From Leafwell

-Once approved, you will be sent a certificate recommending you for medical cannabis.
+Once you’re approved, we will send a certificate recommending you for medical cannabis to you.

 4

-Apply for a Card with the Territory of the U.S. Virgin Islands
+Apply for a Card With the U.S. Virgin Islands

-You must fill out an application form and send it and your certificate to the U.S. Virgin Island medical marijuana program to qualify for a medical marijuana card in the territory.
+You must fill out an application form and send it and your certificate to the U.S. Virgin Islands medical marijuana program to qualify for a medical marijuana card in the territory.

-Gov. Albert Bryan signed the Virgin Islands Medical Cannabis Patient Care Act in 2019.
-This allowed physicians to recommend cannabis to qualified patients.
+Gov. Albert Bryan signed the Virgin Islands Medical Cannabis Patient Care Act in 2019, allowing physicians to recommend cannabis to qualified patients.

 Recreational or adult use of cannabis is legal in the U.S. Virgin Islands as of January 2023.

-To apply for a medical marijuana card or recommendation in the U.S. Virgin Islands, you must be a legal state resident at least 21.
+To apply for a medical marijuana card or recommendation in the U.S. Virgin Islands, you must be a legal resident and at least 21 years old.
 There are outpatient and non-resident options.

 Application fees for the medical marijuana card are $50 per year for residents.